 Do you live here?
 Wish you did?

 Are you a resident of Concrete, or looking to relocate?
 You’ll find many resources here, including business listings, local events, and a host of activities – and Frequently Asked Questions.

 The Concrete Chamber meets monthly and welcomes the participation of all members and potential members.
-Chamber meetings will be held the second Thursday of the month, starting at 11:30 a.m. at Annie’s Pizza Station.
+Chamber meetings are generally held the second Thursday of the month, unless otherwise noted, starting at 11:30 a.m. at Annie’s Pizza Station.
 To make sure you’re informed in advance of each month’s meeting, please contact the Chamber and ask to be notified.

 February 13 at Annie’s Pizza Station

 May 14 at Annie’s Pizza Station